Music

 Content |

-Dimensions of Music: Tempo, Texture, Timbre Instruments of the Baroque orchestra Musical Eras/Timeline
+Dimensions of Music: Tempo, Texture, Timbre Instruments of the Baroque orchestra.
+Musical Eras/Timeline.

-Keyboard Skills: 'Pachelbel's Canon' Learning Notes on the keyboard Bass clef Stave Left hand bass line Right Hand Chords Extension task - Melodic composition to create variations |
+Keyboard Skills: Spring by Vivaldi Learning Notes on the keyboard Treble clef Stave Right Hand melody using the correct fingers.
+Extension Tasks – Adding Chords.
+Further music to improve their note reading skills.
+Composing Skills: Bass clef Stave.
+Left hand bass line.
+Right Hand Chords Extension task - Melodic composition to create variations |

 How can parents help?